Draekus/Munchies/README.md

 To search, type a keyword into the text input.
 There are additional optional search filters to sort results by Rating, Price, or Distance from your current location.
 If the text input is left blank, a general search based on your coordinates is performed.

 The API results are displayed in a grid of detail cards, each of which have a button to display additional details about the restaurant, and a button to add the restaurant to the user's favorites.
 Additionally, inside the retaurant details modal, an embedded google map is placed so the user can more clearly see where the establishment is.
-All menu links will redirect you to the corresponding restaurants zomato page.
-Note that not all restaurants have added a menu to zomato.
+All menu links will redirect you to https://zomato.com

+*Note that not all restaurants have added a menu to zomato.

 This project includes the use of two API's from Zomato and Google.
 More information can be found about them at https://developers.zomato.com/api and https://developers.google.com/maps/documentation/ respectively.